Darrey1/nexalware-platform/README.md

 # Nexalware

 > The AIoT Infrastructure Platform.
-Africa First.
-World Class.
+Engineered for unreliable power, limited connectivity, and massive scale.

 Nexalware is the connectivity and intelligence layer between any embedded device and the people who need to monitor and